mikkellars/EiT_project/README.md

 ## Real life

 Due to LIDAR limits the frobit was not able to detect lines along an fence.
 However it could detect lines a more dense structure such as a building.
-The frobit driving around a building and trying to follow a fence is illustrated below.
+The frobit driving using the PID controller as distance control is illustrated below.

 | Straight section | Corner section | Fence following |
 |:----------------:|:--------------:|:---------------:|